zlogic/mendix-docs/content/en/docs/deployment/private-cloud/secret-store-credentials.md

       sourceVersion: 0.0.0.87
     EOF
     ```

-6. Go to the **Secrets Manager** page in the Google Cloud console, and use the **Create Secret** button to create keys for every key listed in the [SecretProviderClass Keys](#keys) section above.
+6. Go to the **Secrets Manager** page in the Google Cloud console, and use the **Create Secret** button to create keys for every key listed in the [`SecretProviderClass` Keys](#keys) section above.

-    {{% alert color="info" %}}Google Secret Manager doesn't support any sort of hierarchy at the moment, and keys can only be stored as a flat list.
-As a typical environment would likely need a dozen keys, we recommend adding labels and using a pattern when creating keys.
+    {{% alert color="info" %}}Keys can only be stored as a flat list as Google Secret Manager does not support any sort of hierarchy at the moment.
+A typical environment needs about a dozen keys so Mendix recommends adding labels and using a pattern when creating keys.
 For example, use `<namespace>-<environment-id>-database-type` for the `database-type` key.{{% /alert %}}

-    Alternatively, the `gcloud` CLI tool can be used to create keys in an automated way (replace `<{Kubernetes namespace}>` with the namespace where the app is deployed, and `<{Mendix App CR name}>` with the name of the MendixApp CR):
+    Alternatively, the `gcloud` CLI tool can be used to create keys in an automated way as follows:

     ```shell
     NAMESPACE=<{Kubernetes namespace}>